M3hank/ExplorerPy/README.md

                  [-time TIME]
                  [-se] [-osint] [-dir] [-ps] [-p PORTRANGE]

-A Recon-toolkit for Information-gathering.

 optional arguments:
   -h, --help            show this help message and exit -d DOMAIN,  DOMAIN
                         Domain name to scan
-  -t  Threads
+  -t THREADCOUNT
                         Number of threads to use for scanning (default: 20) -w WORDLIST
                         Wordlist to use for brute-forcing -o OUTPUT_FILE
                         Output file to write results to (default: None) -time TIME